SnapperTT/sdl-stb-font/README.md

 class sdl_stb_font_cache {
 ...
 public:
-// All of these are calculated when loadFont() is called
-// You can safely read these
   int ascent;
   int descent;
   int lineGap;
   int baseline;
   int rowSize;
-  float scale;
+  int tabWidth;  // May be changed later float scale;
+  float underlineThickness;
+  float strikethroughThickness;
+  float underlinePosition;
+  float strikethroughPosition;
   // Must be set before loadFont() is called.
-Cannot be changed after int faceSize;
-...
+Cannot be changed after int faceSize;      // Default is 20.
+All the parameters are calcualted based on this int tabWidthInSpaces;  // Default is 8, set this before loadFont().
+Max 128.
+Sets tabWidth when font is loaded ...
   }